WillMartin03/WillMartin03/README.md

 ## About Me

 I am currently a Computer Science student at the University of Massachusetts Dartmouth.
-I have a concentration in Cybersecurity and a minor in business.
+My major is <strong>Computer Science</strong>.
+I have a <strong>concentration in Cybersecurity</strong> alongside a <strong>minor in business</strong>.
 I have been programming since I was 11-years-old, with my first programming language being Lua.
 I have been involved in business and management since 19, when [my best friend](https://github.com/tmbailey0304) and I opened our first successful website together.

 ## Certifications